American InterContinental University: Campuses

 AIU currently has two campuses in the United States, one in Atlanta and one in Houston.
 Following the June 2009 consolidation of the AIU Buckhead and AIU Dunwoody campuses into AIU Atlanta, the new campus underwent a significant renovation.
 AIU Atlanta's campus now features an industry-current forensics lab; a virtual firearms training simulator (FATS) lab; drawing studio; dedicated math, science and writing labs; and newly redesigned studios for fashion design, media production, visual communications and interior design.

 The AIU Houston building was severely damaged by Hurricane Ike in September 2008.
 It was remodeled, and a grand re-opening celebration occurred in February 2009.

 Online campus

 The online program began in 2001, but was recognized as a separate campus in 2002.
-John Kline currently serves as president of AIU Online, which is now considered the main campus for AIU.
+Sunitha Araamudhu currently serves as president of AIU Online, which is now considered the main campus for AIU.
 The online campus offices are located in Schaumburg, Illinois, a northwest suburb of Chicago.

-Trident at AIU offers undergraduate, graduate, and doctoral level degrees in a 100% online environment.
-Founded in 1998, it has its headquarters in Cypress, California, and has more than 30,000 alumni.
-John Kline currently serves as president of Trident at AIU.
+Trident University International has been a member of the American InterContinental University System since 2020 and offers undergraduate, graduate, and doctoral level degrees in a 100% online environment.
+Founded in 1998, Trident has nearly 27,000 alumni, of which more than 22,000 have a military affiliation.
+Sunitha Araamudhu currently serves as president of Trident at AIU.

 In 2022, California Southern University was acquired by the American InterContinental University System and joined into the overall AIUS community.

-John Kline currently serves as president of California Southern University.